Resisting exclusivity, promoting inclusivity

-B-SIDE attended the opening weekend of ARTJOG MMXIX.
-This week, we are dropping a special 3-part series looking back at 12 years of ARTJOG, featuring some of the works at this year’s edition.
+B-Side attended the opening weekend of ARTJOG MMXIX.
+This week, we are dropping a special three-part series looking back at 12 years of ARTJOG, featuring some of the works at this year’s edition.

 Read 12 Years of ARTJOG: Humble Beginnings to Brighter Futures here.

-Attention all art enthusiasts: in case you were not there, ARTJOG was back for its 12th installation in the city of Yogyakarta, from 25th July to 25th August.
+Attention all art enthusiasts: in case you were not there, ARTJOG was back for its 12th installation in Yogyakarta from 25 July to 25 August.

-From humble beginnings as the open-call ‘Jogja Art Fair’ in the early 00s, the event has blossomed into the biggest art exhibition in Indonesia, hosting over 120 local and international artists annually, providing a platform for cross-cultural expression.
+From its humble beginnings as the open-call ‘Jogja Art Fair’ in the early 2000s, the event has blossomed into the biggest art exhibition in Indonesia, hosting over 120 local and international artists annually and providing a platform for cross-cultural expression.

-Derived from the notion of “the commons” (aka. cultural repositories of resources, both material and immaterial), ARTJOG trains its eye on the collective ownership of arts amongst people, and to resist concepts of exclusivity and singular ownership.
+Derived from the notion of “the commons” (aka. cultural repositories of resources, both material and immaterial), ARTJOG trains its eye on the collective ownership of arts among people and to resist concepts of exclusivity and singular ownership.

 It is in this space where human beings interact with communal spaces around them — nature, ecological resources, and the universe, as well as technology and fellow human beings.
-Experienced through the artworks of over 40 creatives, interspersed with music, dance, poetry that enliven the festival every evening.
+The artworks of over 40 creatives, interspersed with music, dance and poetry enlivened the festival every evening.

 A special project done by Teguh Osternik for example, entitled Daun Khatulistiwa, invites his audiences to preserve the beauty of marine life.
 Constructed as a shelter, it will be sunk into the ocean once the exhibition is over, in an effort to shelter and restore coral reefs.
 Mary Maggic’s Decolonize, which was conceived during her participation in the Jogja River Project, featured sculptures made from jelly and fungi.